bourbonfgiles/dotfiles/readme.md

 if/fi statements determine if it's being sourced on Mac or Linux and adjust accordingly.

-Once done, check in `~/.cargo/bin/`

-From here you can run `plugin add ~/.cargo/bin/nu_plugin_gstat`.
-If you run into issues with `libgit2.so.1.8`, just curl and compile the version showing in the error.

 Once inside Neovim, handle LSP and linter installation using :LspInstall